 - Land use and resource planners

-Contact the School of Forestry and Wildlife Sciences to begin an exciting career in the diverse and rapidly growing fields of geospatial and environmental informatics!
+Ready to get started?
+Our student advisors in the School of Forestry and Wildlife Sciences are available to help you begin an exciting career in the diverse and rapidly growing fields of geospatial and environmental informatics!

 Note: Students may incur laboratory, transportation, or other fees associated with labs and field experiences required for course credit.

 - GSEI Curriculum Sheet